aai-institute/pyDVL/CONTRIBUTING.md

 3. We split the tests based on their duration into groups and run them in parallel.

-   For that we use [pytest-split](https://jerry-git.github.io/pytest-split) to first store the duration of all tests with `pytest --store-durations pytest --slow-tests` in a `.test_durations` file.
+   For that we use [pytest-split](https://jerry-git.github.io/pytest-split) to first store the duration of all tests with
+   `tox -e tests -- --store-durations --slow-tests` in a `.test_durations` file.

+   Alternatively, we case use pytest directly
+   `pytest --store-durations --slow-tests`.

    > **Note** This does not have to be done each time a new test or test case
    > is added.
 For new tests and test cases pytes-split assumes